jswood23/my-texas-42-backend/README.md

 # MyTexas42 Backend Server

-This is an http server intended to run in AWS EC2 to serve as the backend for the MyTexas42 app.
+This is an http server intended to run on a local server to serve as the backend for the MyTexas42 app.